emunib/server-challenge/README.md

 # Inventory Manager

-An inventory manager app with a basic UI developed for a Shopify application.
+An inventory manager app made to practice a layered server architecture using Node.js and Express, as well as a bare-bones React frontend to test the server.

 ## Demo